MO-NO-749/Sql_Data_warehouse_project/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

 🌟 About Me
 Hi there!
-I'm Baraa Khatib Salkini, also known as Data With Baraa.
-I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!
+I'm Monojit Samanta.
+I’m an B.com graduate what to excel in my professional life with data in front and finance as domain.

 Let's stay in touch!
 Feel free to connect with me on the following platforms: